BestEnemies/AIiLight/REST-API.md

 _Since release: **v0.5.0**_

 The **AiLight** firmware has a powerful [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) interface, which acts as a simple web service.
 Use it as your tool for those situations where you don't have/want to use [MQTT](https://en.wikipedia.org/wiki/MQTT).
-This REST API will help you to use your light as you like it, by integrating it into apps, websites or something else.
+This REST API will help you to use your Ai-Thinker LED RGBW light as you like it, by integrating it into apps, websites or something else.

 # Requests
 The **AiLight** REST API accepts requests over HTTP at